eberkeaydin/react-apps/README.md

-Here is some basic React Apps like Phonebook, ToDo app and booking app etc.
+## Here is some basic React Apps like Phonebook, ToDo app and booking app etc.
+### Please look at latest app phonebook-app